 Since 2016, electric car prices and models in NZ have improved.
-Electric cars here are mostly cheap, imported short-range Nissan Leaf hatchbacks.
-Increasing numbers of other makes and models are arriving, including large, long-range, high performance cars by Tesla, the global leader in electric cars.
-The first long range/mid cost electric car here will be the Tesla Model 3.
-Available overseas now, it will likely arrive in NZ early 2019, as 500,000 pre-orders are being built.
-Automakers including Nissan, BMW, VW and Volvo, say they will each sell over a million electric cars globally within the coming decade.
-All Volvos will have electric motors from 201910; VW's 300 models will all have an electric version by 203011.
+Electric cars here are mostly cheap, used, imported short-range Nissan Leaf hatchbacks.
+Increasing numbers of other makes and models are arriving, including large, long-range, high performance cars by Tesla, the global pioneer in electric cars.
+Most automakers are indicating timeframes by which all cars they manufacture will be partially or fully electric, e.g. Volvo by 201910; Jaguar 2020, Mercedes 2022, Toyota/Lexus 202511, and VW 203012.